dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 The fix: cap the display at ~200 days and note how many intervals fall beyond that cutoff.
 The outliers aren't wrong data, they're just not where the insight lives.

-**2. The summary stats box isn't audience-appropriate**
+**2. The summary stats box doesn't mean anything to a non-technical reader**

 The stats box includes "CV = 0.86" and "Std Dev = 34.5 days" without explaining what those mean.
 A marketing director making campaign decisions almost certainly doesn't care about coefficient of variation without context.
-If a metric needs a footnote to be useful, it probably shouldn't be on the chart without one.

 The fix: keep all metrics on the chart but add plain-language parenthetical explanations, like "Std Dev = 34.5 days (how much gaps vary)" and "CV = 0.86 (high variance, not artificial)."
 The reader sees the number and immediately understands what it means.